 A user will have an option to select their status.
 Statuses to choose from are: Available, Away, Busy, Offline.
 When friend’s status changes it will be updated on your contact list.

 Mobile users will have an option to share their location with the person they are chatting with.
-Users can send their Location on request is integrated with Google Maps API.
+Users can send their location on request is integrated with Google Maps API.